eminyilmazz/loan-application/LoanApplication/README.md

 **Tech preferences**

 &nbsp;&nbsp;&nbsp;&nbsp;**RabbitMQ:** is a commonly used AMQP message broker.
-I preferred it due to its simplicity and compatibility in both small and bigger scale.
+I preferred it due to its simplicity and compatibility on both small and bigger scales.
 It is used to simulate an SMS Service that is supposedly called on loan approval.

 &nbsp;&nbsp;&nbsp;&nbsp;**PostgreSQL:** PostgreSQL is a powerful, open source object-relational database system.
 Being object-relational served better for my purposes and dependencies over other databases.

 &nbsp;&nbsp;&nbsp;&nbsp;**Maven:** Maven is a build automation, project management and comprehension tool.
-Maven is prefered over other technologies for its enhanced dependency and plugin management.
+Maven is preferred over other technologies for its enhanced dependency and plugin management.

-&nbsp;&nbsp;&nbsp;&nbsp;**Spring Data JPA:** This Spring technology is used with hibernate ORM to build a simple persistance layer quickly.
+&nbsp;&nbsp;&nbsp;&nbsp;**Spring Data JPA:** This Spring technology is used with hibernate ORM to build a simple persistence layer quickly.

 &nbsp;&nbsp;&nbsp;&nbsp;**Swagger:** Swagger is used for API documentation following OpenAPI 3 specifications.

 &nbsp;&nbsp;&nbsp;&nbsp;Architecture of the service is also done in n-layered design.
-This helped to achieve separation of components such as service, repository, controller, model.
+This helped to achieve the separation of components such as service, repository, controller, model.

 How To Run and Requirements